xxx/lpc-rs/doc/glossary.md

 called by other functions in the same object, or via `call_other` from other objects.
 They are the standard functions that you write, and the vast majority of functions in the game are lfuns.

+### living

+A living object is an object that can interact with the game world.
+It can move, talk, and perform actions.
+Players are living objects, as are NPCs.

 ### LPC